 About Us

-Wellington Buddhist Centre - Maranga mai ki te Māramatanga is a thriving, diverse and friendly community of practising Buddhists of all ages.
+Wellington Buddhist Centre is a friendly, welcomlng and diverse community of practising Buddhists of all ages.

-We teach meditation and Buddhism in a way that is relevant and accessible.
-Though Buddhism is old, it is timeless, and we present ways of living a Buddhist life today.
+Our Te Reo tagline ‘Maranga mai ki te Māramatanga’ exhorts us to rise up and aspire to enlightened wisdom and compassion.
+To do this we teach meditation and Buddhism in a way that is relevant and accessible to modern Wellingtonians.
+Though Buddhism is old, it's teachings are timeless, and we present ways of living a Buddhist life today.

 Our weekly meditation and Buddhism classes are open to all, tailored to different levels of experience; including regulars and newcomers, with one evening for younger people.
 All newcomers classes are drop-in and no previous experience is expected.